-9.6 English Language Teaching Unit
+10.6 Department of English Language Teaching

-The ELTU is operating at the main campus and a staff has been assigned to look after the need of the FAS.
+The DELT is operating at the main campus and a staff has been assigned to look after the need of the FAS.
 The particular staff is organizing the English classes during the intensive programme with the help of visiting instructors from out of the university.
-In addition the staff will be conducting the English classes during the first and second year of the academic programme.
+In addition, the staff will be conducting the English classes during the first and second year of the academic programme.

-9.7 University Libraries and Museum
+10.7 University Libraries and Museum

 South Eastern University Library was established on 23rd October 1995, along with the establishment of the South Eastern University College.
-The main library is located at Oluvil and serves for Faculty of Arts & Culture, Faculty of Islamic Studies & Arabic Languages and Faculty of Management & Commerce.
+The main library is located at Oluvil and serves for Faculty of Arts & Culture, Faculty of Islamic Studies & Arabic Languages, Faculty of Management & Commerce, Faculty of Engineering and Faculty of Technology.

 The Science Library is a branch of the main library located at FAS, Sammanthurai which is 20 Km away from the main library at Oluvil.
 The Science Library delivers customer focused quality information products, services and programmes based on the needs of the Faculty of Applied Sciences.
 The collections and services of the library are designed to match the needs that range from basic support of the curricula to the advanced research requirements of library patrons.